Take a Seat!

 We had a little “mishap” LOL

-I thought I’d try with his back legs up onthe seat, then have him SIT.
+I thought I’d try with his back legs up on the seat, then have him SIT.
 Seemed like a good plan, until our little “mishap”!
-So I had to change it up a bit.
+So I had to change it up a bit. s you can see, Arty is game to try anything!
+He trusted me when I was gently moving him into position.
+This “whoops!” showed me that I was approaching this trick the wrong way.
+He needed to begin with all four paws being on the stool, then move his front feet down into position, leaving his hind end on the stool.

 I changed up my approach so Arty could more easily learn this trick.

-Using commands Mr. Smarty Arty already knows (JUMP UP, SIT, WAIT, STEP, FEET or FOOT) I used them together in a way to help him position himself so he would end up sitting on the stool with his front feet on the floor.
+I used commands Mr. Smarty Arty already knows (JUMP UP, SIT, WAIT, STEP, FEET or FOOT) in a way to position to end up sitting on the stool with his front feet on the floor.
 JUMP UP was the word to get him to pop onto the stool.
-Then in order to place his front feet on the floor.
 I used the word FOOT or FEET., and pointed to the floor.
 He was a little confused and whined a bit.
 That's part of the process of him figuring out what I was asking.

 Happily showing off his trick!